bosonprotocol/core-components/docs/local-development.md

 ## Prerequisites

-This project requires the following versions of node.js and npm:

-- node.js >= 16.14.0
-- npm@8.5.3
+## Node & npm

+Installing the correct versions of node and npm can be done by installing [`volta`](https://volta.sh/).
+Volta will automatically get those versions from the root package.json file.

 It is also beneficial to have a rough understanding of the [monorepo tools](./monorepo-tools.md) that we use in this project.